Online course designed for high school students

 Know your audience

-Understand how social entrepreneurs identify their customers, and how they fit into the value proposition.
-Do a deep dive into a successful social venture, “We Can Code [IT]” and understand how it serves the needs of its audience.
-Identify types of customers for popular brands.
+Understand how social entrepreneurs identify customers, and how they fit into the value proposition.
+Study a successful social venture.
+Determine how it serves its audience.

 Identify pain points

-Gain insight into how social entrepreneurs pinpoint the problem their organization is trying to solve.
-Learn how to use the UN Global Goals for Sustainable Development as a guide.
-Create a list of five specific problems you see in your community that social entrepreneurs could solve.
+Discover how social entrepreneurs target a problem.
+Use the UN Global Goals for Sustainable Development, and list 5 problems in your community that social entrepreneurs could solve.

 Be a creative problem solver